Ohio Adoption Attorney

 One of the first steps in foster parent adoption is filing a petition in court.
 Our offices will help you complete the paperwork, file, and prepare for a home-study to make sure that living with you permanently is in the best interest of the child.
 If any issues are to arise in the process, we are here to help you and the child transition under your care.

-Laws of different countries can make international adoption process complicated.
+Laws of different countries can make this process complicated.
 All international adoptions require a firm understanding of the country’s laws where both the child resides and the adopting parent resides.
 A child may not be moved from one country to another without approval from both countries.
 Always consult with an attorney when considering international adoption.

 In Ohio, a grandparent can adopt their grandchildren, but specific steps must be taken before this can be made permanent while considering what is best for the child.
 A home-study is conducted and then proper notice would be given.
-The child’s last name can also be changed in this process and a new birth certificate would then be issued with the adopting parent as the child’s natural parent following the adoption.
+The child’s last name can also be changed in this process and a new birth certificate would then be issued with the adopting parent as the child’s natural parent following the conclusion of the process.
 In certain cases, the state of Ohio does not require the consent of either birth parent to proceed with the grandparent adoption.

 Single Parent Adoptions

 As a single adoptive parent, you may have a little more of a challenge adopting a child than a married couple would have.
-At Thomas Taneff Co., LPA., the mission of our adoption services is to find loving, nurturing homes for children and help you become a single parent as easily as possible.
+At Thomas Taneff Co., LPA., the mission of our services is to find loving, nurturing homes for children and help you become a single parent as easily as possible.
 There are numerous reasons why an individual chooses to have a single parent adoption.
 Ohio allows single adoptions by gay, lesbian, bisexual or transgender people acting as an individual.

 Contact a Knowledgeable Adoption Attorney

-At Thomas Taneff Co., LPA., we have nearly twenty years of experience in the adoption process, thus providing prospective adoptive parents and birth mothers with the guidance needed to make sure each finalized adoption is legally secure.
+At Thomas Taneff Co., LPA., we have nearly twenty years of experience in the process, thus providing prospective parents and birth mothers with the guidance needed to make sure each finalized adoption is legally secure.

 Our law firm serves clients throughout the state of Ohio, specifically the Columbus metro area, including Franklin County, Delaware County, Knox County, Licking County, Fairfield County, Pickaway County, Madison County, and Union County in probate and estate administration.
 In adoption law matters we serve the entire state of Ohio.
 If you are in need of an experienced adoption attorney in the Columbus, Ohio area, call us today (614) 241-2181.